 No matter what history—or lack thereof—reveals a dog’s aggressive behavior, Pennsylvania law holds that owners are strictly liable for all medical expenses incurred by their dog biting another person.
 To recover for other forms of harm such as lost work income, physical pain, and the consequences of permanent disability or disfigurement, you must establish that the dog owner was legally negligent.

-- If a dog is legally considered a more dangerous breed, like a pit bull or rottweiler, its owner will be responsible for any attack that causes injury to another person.
-A
+If a dog is legally considered a more dangerous breed, like a pit bull or rottweiler, its owner will be responsible for any attack that causes injury to another person.

-A Pennsylvania dog attack lawyer at Ostroff Injury Law can offer further clarification about recovery options based on your circumstances.
+A Pennsylvania dog attack lawyer at Ostroff Godshall Injury and Accident Lawyers can offer further clarification about recovery options based on your circumstances.

 How State Law Defines “Dangerous Dogs”